GSNorCal Volunteer Essentials

 Groups earn money for their troop in two distinct ways:

-Girls’ participation in both council-sponsored product sale activities and group money-earning projects is based upon the following:
+Girls’ participation in both council-sponsored product activities and group money-earning projects is based upon the following:

 - Voluntary participation

 - Written permission of each girl’s parent or guardian

 - An understanding of (and ability to explain clearly to others) why the money is needed

 - An understanding that money-earning should not exceed what the group needs to support its activities